DoctorKhan/The-Human-Experiment-Book/src/95_archive/050_mythological_cross_references.md

-# Appendix D: Mythological Cross-References
+# Chapter 59: Appendix D: Mythological Cross-References

 This appendix documents the consistent mythological patterns across cultures that support the historical framework presented in this investigation.